 When you have supination, your tiny toes do all the work in the push-off phase while walking or running.

-Extra layered cushioned shoes with flexible soles and support will help with the supination and underpronation condition of the foot.
+Extra-layered cushioned shoes with flexible soles and support will help with foot supination and underpronation.

 Diagnose your gait condition – Do I overpronate or supinate?